 SEO can seem a bit overwhelming at first, but many website builders have made it easier by adding specific SEO sections to fill in, and there are plenty of tutorials and guides out there that can help.

 There are countless reasons to optimize your photography site to be mobile friendly.
 On the tech side, it’s good for SEO, which means that Google prioritizes sites that are quick to load (under 3 seconds) and mobile friendly.
 Meaning, if someone types “Wedding Photographers in New York” into a search engine, your site will be shown higher up on the search results list than one of the same quality that is not mobile-friendly.

 On the usability side, more and more people are accessing the Internet via a mobile phone.
 A well designed, clean, and easy-to-use mobile interface speaks to the credibility and professionalism of a company; the opposite is true as well.
 A visitor who accesses a photography website by mobile phone that is not optimized for mobile devices may encounter jumbled, or partially rendered photographs, tiny navigation, and misplaced links that make interacting with the site nearly impossible, ruining the visitor’s experience and pushing them to take their business elsewhere.

 We visit countless photography websites every day, and these are some of the most important features that are often missing.
-So whether you’ve already built a website and want to do a quick audit, or are starting from scratch and want to begin on the right foot, we hope you’ll take these five must-haves and put them into action to make your site fully informative, easily navigable, and attractive to your ideal client.
+So whether you’ve already built a website and want to do a quick audit, or are starting from scratch and want to begin on the right foot, we hope you’ll take these six must-haves and put them into action to make your site fully informative, easily navigable, and attractive to your ideal client.